k26dr/bitcoin-htlc/README.md

 * `refundHTLC` has not been fully tested.
 Please open an issue if you have problems.
 * Current support is only for Bitcoin.
 Litecoin and ZCash will be added in the next few weeks.

+## Use Cases

+- Submarine swaps on Lightning
+- Atomic swaps across Bitcoin forks like Litecoin or Bitcoin Cash.
+- With a little extra coding, you can use this to perform atomic swaps on non-bitcoin chains like Ethereum or Solana as well.

 ## Documentation

 See `module.exports` and the docstrings in [htlc.js](htlc.js) for available methods and detailed documentation.
 The examples below will probably be more useful for development.